Mexican drug war: Government corruption

 Former Secretary of Public Security Genaro García Luna was found guilty on multiple charges related to corruption and drug trafficking.
 He is the highest-ranking Mexican official ever to be convicted in the United States.

 Mexican cartels advance their operations, in part, by corrupting or intimidating law enforcement officials.
 Mexican municipal, state, and federal government officials, along with the police forces, often work together with the cartels in an organized network of corruption.
 A Pax Mafioso is a specific example of corruption that guarantees a politician votes and a following in exchange for not impeding a particular cartel.

 The International Narcotics Control Board (INCB) reports that although the central government of Mexico has made concerted efforts to reduce corruption in recent years, it remains a serious problem.
-Agents of the now defunct Federal Investigations Agency (AFI) were believed to work as enforcers for various cartels.
+Agents of the now-defunct Federal Investigations Agency (AFI) were believed to work as enforcers for various cartels.
 The Attorney General (PGR) reported in December 2005 that nearly 1,500 of AFI's 7,000 agents were under investigation for suspected criminal activity and 457 were facing charges.

 El Azul was a Sinaloa Cartel leader.
 He was a former Dirección Federal de Seguridad (DFS) agent.

 In recent years, the federal government conducted purges and prosecutions of police forces in Nuevo Laredo, Michoacán, Baja California, and Mexico City.
 The anti-cartel operations begun by President Calderón in December 2006 include ballistic checks of police weapons in places where there is concern that police are also working for the cartels.
 In June 2007, President Calderón purged 284 federal police commanders from all 31 states and the Federal District.

-Under the 'Cleanup Operation' performed in 2008, several agents and high-ranking officials have been arrested and charged with selling information or protection to drug cartels; some high-profile arrests were: Victor Gerardo Garay Cadena, (chief of the Federal Police), Noé Ramírez Mandujano (ex-chief of the Organized Crime Division (SEIDO)), José Luis Santiago Vasconcelos (ex-chief of the Organized Crime Division (SEIDO)), and Ricardo Gutiérrez Vargas who is the ex-director of Mexico's Interpol office.
+Under the 'Cleanup Operation' performed in 2008, several agents and high-ranking officials have been arrested and charged with selling information or protection to drug cartels; some high-profile arrests were: Victor Gerardo Garay Cadena, (chief of the Federal Police), Noé Ramírez Mandujano (ex-chief of the Organized Crime Division (SEIDO)), José Luis Santiago Vasconcelos (ex-chief of SEIDO), and Ricardo Gutiérrez Vargas who is the ex-director of Mexico's Interpol office.
 In January 2009, Rodolfo de la Guardia García, ex-director of Mexico's Interpol office, was arrested.
 Julio César Godoy Toscano, who was elected in July 2009 to the lower house of Congress, was charged with being a top-ranking member of La Familia Michoacana.
 He is now a fugitive.

 In May 2010, an NPR report collected allegations from dozens of sources, including U.S. and Mexican media, Mexican police officials, politicians, academics, and others, that Sinaloa Cartel had infiltrated and corrupted the Mexican federal government and the Mexican military by bribery and other means.
 The report also stated that the Sinaloa Cartel was colluding with the government to destroy other cartels and protect itself and its leader, "El Chapo" Guzmán.
 Mexican officials have denied any corruption in the government's treatment of cartels.